vichen1/RecipesProject/README.md

   frameborder="0"
 ></iframe>

-From this distribution, we have an **observed statistic** of -0.00534 and a **p-value** of 0.0, this is lower than the significance level of 0.05, meaning that we reject the null hypothesis.
+From this distribution, we have an **observed statistic** of -0.00534 and a **p-value** of 0.0, this is lower than the significance level of 0.05, meaning that we **reject** the null hypothesis.
 This suggests that there is a statistically significant difference in the average health scores between recipes that contain vegetables and those that do not.
 Since the observed difference is negative (-0.00534), it indicates that recipes without vegetables tend to have a slightly higher health score compared to those with vegetables.

 ## Framing a Prediction Problem

 From the last section, I found out that having vegetables in your recipe may have an impact on the health score.
-Since I only investigated the healhiness of vegetables, do other nutritional facts affect the health score of a recipe?
+Since I only investigated the healthiness of vegetables, do other nutritional facts affect the health score of a recipe?

 The prediction problem I am addressing is a binary classification task, where the goal is to predict whether a recipe is healthy or not based on its nutritional content.
 The response variable is `'is_healthy'`, which is a binary label indicating whether a recipe meets certain health criteria.
 I chose this variable because it provides valuable insights into how different nutritional facts contribute to a recipe's overall healthiness.
 To evaluate the model, I am using F1-score in addition to accuracy, as F1-score balances precision, making it more reliable in cases where the dataset may be imbalanced.